 What do I do if I see a request for credit information from a company I am unfamiliar with?

-Requests viewed only by you are often referred to as "soft inquiries."
-They are typically preapproved offers and account reviews by your existing lenders.
+- Requests viewed only by you.
+These are often referred to as "soft inquiries."
+They are typically preapproved offers and account reviews by companies you already do business with.
 You may not recognize all the companies that reviewed your credit report in order to send you preapproved offers.
-These inquiries are not shown to creditors and do not have an affect on your credit scores.
-They are provided so that you have a complete record of who has accessed your credit history.
+These inquiries are not shown to creditors and do not have any impact on your credit scores.
+Experian provides you with this list so that you have a complete record of who has requested credit information about you.

-Requests viewed by others, sometimes called "hard inquiries," are the result of your application for credit or other services.
-If you haven't applied for any services, a hard inquiry from an unknown company could indicate someone is using your identity to apply for credit.
+- Requests viewed by others.
+These are often called "hard inquiries."
+They are the result of your application for credit or other services.
+If you haven't applied for credit or services, a hard inquiry from an unknown company could indicate someone is using your identity to apply for credit.

-An account or inquiry may also appear on your report under an abbreviated name or the name of a parent company that you do not recognize.
-This is most common with retail credit when an account is reported by the bank that manages the account.
+An inquiry may also appear on your report under an abbreviated name or the name of a parent company that you do not recognize.
+This is most common with retail credit when an inquiry is done by the bank that manages the account.
 In this case, you may not see the full name of the retail store.

-If you are unable to identify why your report was accessed, you should contact the company directly for more information.
-When possible Experian provides contact information for the company.
+If you are unable to identify why your report was accessed, you should contact the company listed directly for more information.
+When possible, Experian provides contact information for the company on the credit report.